Desexing Cats and Kittens

 Cost of Desexing a Cat

 Desexing is a relatively inexpensive procedure, most veterinarians perform desexing at cost price, because of the animal welfare benefits.
 Female cat desexing cost is around $300 and average cost for Desexing a male cat is $120.
-Struggling to meet these costs? there are many charitable/ non profit organisations that provide vouchers – you may be eligible for cheap cat desexing through National Desexing scheme (NDS) – and the average cost would be under $100, or some councils may provide free cat desexing.
-Speak to your vet who can advise you further about the options that are available.
+Struggling to meet these costs? there are many charitable/ non profit organisations that provide vouchers – you may be eligible for cheap cat desexing through National Desexing Network (NDN) – and the average cost would be around $100, or some councils may provide free cat desexing.
+Speak to your vet who can advise you further about these options that are available.

 Myths about Desexing Cats